FFMI Calculator

 What is a good FFMI score for a natural lifter?

-Why is Normalized FFMI more accurate than the standard index?
+Why is Normalized FFMI more useful than the standard score?

-Can FFMI be used to identify potential steroid use?
+Can FFMI help identify potential performance-enhancing drug use?

-How does FFMI provide a better body composition analysis than BMI?
+How does FFMI give a better picture of body composition than BMI?

 What are the natural muscular limits for women?